Chris Grayling 'Totally Incapable Of Delivering Anything On Time' Amid Bungled Millennial Railcard Launch

 “Chris Grayling is totally incapable of delivering anything on time.”

-The new 26-30 scheme, the so-called millennial railcard, was made available to all 4.5 million Britons after the impact on revenue and passenger numbers was assessed.
+The new 26-30 scheme was made available to all 4.5 million Britons after the impact on revenue and passenger numbers was assessed.

 There are no discounts on season tickets and a £12 minimum fare applies to all journeys between 4.30am and 10am, excluding weekends and public holidays.